threefoldfoundation/threefold_data/README.md

 ## Data direction into your project

-To direct respective content (blog/news/people/projects) to your project please open content/../../.md file
+To direct respective content (blog/news/people/projects) to your project please open:
+`content/../../.md file`

 then look for:
 - blog